justin-vinh/project_ryland/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-This project develops standaardized tools to use LLMs in research studies for improving patient care.
+This project develops standardized tools to use LLMs in research studies for improving patient care.

 Also, RYLAND stands for Research sYstem for LLM-based Analytics of Novel Data.
 Ryland is a character from Justin's favorite book.